Vaufreyd/ReadWriteVideosWithOpenCV/README.md

 Using this code you will be able, even under Windows (the poor sibling of [OpenCV](http://opencv.org/) on this task), to read and to generate various types of videos :
-+ We encoutered problems when reading some videos with OpenCV alone, this code solve them
++ We encoutered problems when reading some videos with OpenCV alone, this code solve them.
+For instance, you may have troubles to create videos from small images (like 100x100).
 + While OpenCV let you define size and frame rate of the video, here, you can precisely define all kind of parameters for reading or writing videos: codecs, quality, bandwith, size, pixel format, etc.
 + You can do the same with your webcam as input (see Webcam.md)